hridderhu/getdata-courseproject/CodeBook.md

 ###Notes on other variables:
 Each variable is an average value of either mean or std of the measurements

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAccXYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAccXYZ and tGravityAccXYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'X/Y/Z' is used to denote 3-axial signals in the X, Y and Z directions.
+These signals were used to estimate variables of the feature vector for each pattern: 'X/Y/Z' is used to denote 3-axial signals in the X, Y and Z directions.

+Timebased Variables:
-tBodyAccX/Y/Z
+- tBodyAccX/Y/Z
-tGravityAccX/Y/Z
+- tGravityAccX/Y/Z
-tBodyAccJerkX/Y/Z
+- tBodyAccJerkX/Y/Z
-tBodyGyroX/Y/Z
+- tBodyGyroX/Y/Z
-tBodyGyroJerkX/Y/Z
+- tBodyGyroJerkX/Y/Z
-tBodyAccMag
+- tBodyAccMag
-tGravityAccMag
+- tGravityAccMag
-tBodyAccJerkMag
+- tBodyAccJerkMag
-tBodyGyroMag
+- tBodyGyroMag
-tBodyGyroJerkMag
+- tBodyGyroJerkMag

+Fast Fourier Variables
-fBodyAccX/Y/Z
+- fBodyAccX/Y/Z
-fBodyAccJerkX/Y/Z
+- fBodyAccJerkX/Y/Z
-fBodyGyroX/Y/Z
+- fBodyGyroX/Y/Z
-fBodyAccMag
+- fBodyAccMag
-fBodyAccJerkMag
+- fBodyAccJerkMag
-fBodyGyroMag
+- fBodyGyroMag
-fBodyGyroJerkMag
+- fBodyGyroJerkMag